 Finding the Best Places to Retire Since 2006!

-Two thousand feet above sea level in southeastern Virginia's Appalachian Mountains, Blacksburg sits in the New River Valley and borders the Jefferson National Forest.
+Two thousand feet above sea level in southeastern Virginia's beautiful Appalachian Mountains, Blacksburg sits in the New River Valley and borders the Jefferson National Forest.
 Surrounded by woodlands and farmland, it is also home to Virginia Polytechnic Institute and State University (Virginia Tech), which has 32,000 students.

 Blacksburg is a classic college town.
 The University wields great influence and most events are school-related.
 Virginia Tech is primarily an engineering school, but its School of Performing Arts and the Music Department present dances and concerts.
 The inspiring VT Center for the Arts hosts jazz ensembles, poetry readings and more.
 Hokie athletics have rabid fans, and the town comes to a standstill during home football games.
 The pleasant downtown has been refurbished with red brick sidewalks, benches and Victorian street lamps.
 One hundred sixty retailers, eateries and art galleries are open for business.
 Just beyond city limits, outdoor recreation opportunities abound.